Fidelity Investments vs. Vanguard

 Fidelity separates itself here by offering fractional shares on purchases of stocks and ETFs as well as on dividend reinvestments.
 Vanguard doesn’t offer fractional shares on new purchases of stocks and ETFs, only mutual funds.
 It does offer fractional shares on dividend reinvestments, however.

 Fractional shares have become a key offering in recent years as stock prices for popular companies such as Alphabet, Amazon and Tesla have, at times, increased into the thousands of dollars for one share.
-Fractional shares allow investors an opportunity to invest in companies like these and make sure that their full amount gets invested, instead of sitting in cash while they wait to be able to afford a full share.
+Fractional shares allow investors an opportunity to invest in companies with high-priced stocks and make sure that their full amount gets invested, instead of sitting in cash while they wait to be able to afford a full share.

 Fidelity vs. Vanguard: Customer support